dtcenter/METplus-Training/docs/Tutorial/index.rst

 METplus Tutorials
 #################

-The METplus Online Tutorials provide hands-on guidance for using the METplus verification framework after it has been successfully installed.
+The METplus Tutorials provide hands-on guidance for using the METplus verification framework after it has been successfully installed.
 These tutorials are designed to help users of all experience levels work with METplus, from running basic use cases to exploring advanced verification